-Giant Cuttlefish are weird as fuck, but also pretty awesome.
+Giant Cuttlefish are weird AF, but also pretty awesome.

-Every year Giant Cuttlefish start hanging out near Whyalla to try and get laid, and because cuttlefish don’t use Tinder, it’s literally the place to be.
+Every year Giant Cuttlefish start hanging out near Whyalla for a bit of hanky panky, and because cuttlefish don’t use Tinder, it’s literally the place to be.
 It’s the biggest gathering of these crazy looking creatures anywhere on Earth, and it sounds a bit creepy that you can go check them out when they’re trying to get their arms on a spunky little cuttlefish mate, but meh, whatevs.
-And look, we know what you’re thinking, “Are cuttlefish really that cool?” and fuck yes they are.
+And look, we know what you’re thinking, “Are cuttlefish really that cool?” and heck yes they are.
 They’re easily as cool as octopuseseses even if they don’t have the same profile and no one’s ever made a Netflix doco about how they have one as a teacher.

 And we’ve got everything you need to know, and as usual, some stuff you probably don’t.